Peter Falk: Early life

 Falk briefly attended Hamilton College in Clinton, New York.
 He then tried to join the armed services, as World War II was drawing to a close.
 Rejected because of his missing eye, he joined the United States Merchant Marine and served as a cook and mess boy.
 Falk said of the experience in 1997: "There they don't care if you're blind or not.
 The only one on a ship who has to see is the captain.
 And in the case of the Titanic, he couldn't see very well, either."
-Falk recalls this period in his autobiography: "A year on the water was enough for me, so I returned to college.
-I didn't stay long.
-Too itchy.
-What to do next?
-I signed up to go to Israel to fight in the war on its attack on Egypt.
-I wasn't passionate about Israel, I wasn't passionate about Egypt—I just wanted more excitement … I got assigned a ship and departure date but the war was over before the ship ever sailed."
+Falk recalled in his autobiography:

 After a year and a half in the Merchant Marine, Falk returned to Hamilton College and also attended the University of Wisconsin.
 He transferred to The New School for Social Research in New York City, which awarded him a bachelor's degree in literature and political science in 1951.

 Falk traveled in Europe and worked on a railroad in Yugoslavia for six months.
 He returned to New York, enrolling at Syracuse University, but he recalled in his 2006 memoir, Just One More Thing, that he was unsure what he wanted to do with his life for years after leaving high school.
 Falk obtained a Master of Public Administration degree at the Maxwell School of Syracuse University in 1953.
-The program was designed to train civil servants for the federal government, a career that Falk said in his memoir he had "no interest in and no aptitude for".
+The program was designed to train civil servants for the federal government, a career that Falk said in his memoir he had "no interest in and no aptitude for."